OdiaNLP/language-modeling/README.md

 Build language model in Odia for predicting next set of words.

 ## Dependencies
-See the dependencies in `requirements.txt`.
-TODO
-The code has been tested with Python 3.6.
+See the dependencies in `requirements.txt`.  :fire_alarm: TODO The code has been tested with Python 3.6.

 ## Overview